box-products/handbook/how-we-work.md

 ## With managers of one

-Managing at Box Products is [part-time occupation](https://m.signalvnoise.com/moonlighting-managers-aint-got-no-time-for-bullshit/), next to being involved with doing the work itself.
-This means we rely on everyone at Box Products to do a lot of self-management.
+Managing at SALT Insure is [part-time occupation](https://m.signalvnoise.com/moonlighting-managers-aint-got-no-time-for-bullshit/), next to being involved with doing the work itself.
+This means we rely on everyone at SALT Insure to do a lot of self-management.
 People who do this well qualify as [managers of one](https://signalvnoise.com/posts/1430-hire-managers-of-one), and we strive for everyone senior or above to embody this principle fully.